OwnerRez is a big system with many options and configurations that let you do things exactly the way you want them.

-- If you have an email address at a domain name that you own, contact the Helpdesk for instructions about our Verified Email system, which lets OwnerRez send emails to your guests using your own address as the return address.
+- If you have an email address at a domain name that you own, you can configure our Verified Email system, which lets OwnerRez send emails to your guests using your own address as the return address.

 That should get you going end to end.

 Existing Bookings and Calendar Syncing